 In life, you need to have both.
 But you are almost never taught to a)recognize and admit that you are going down and b)how to do that like a pro.

-I want you to really take to heart all that I’ve posed here up to this point.
+I want you to really take to heart all that I’ve written here up to this point.
 It will take a while to work through all the questions and unravel your feelings around power, death, potential and being in limbo.
 You need to do this work.

-I hope this has been helpful.
 There is no escape, but there is a way through that is more graceful and less about gnashing of teeth and rending of clothes and pulling your hair out!
 I’ll see you on the other side!